Luky12568/TwitchLink/README.md

 3. Navigate to the project folder in your terminal
 4. Run the following command to install the required dependencies: `pip install -r requirements.txt`
 5. Finally, start the application by running `python main.py` or simply double click the main.py file

+## Installment via pip
+- Coming soon

+## To Do
+- Make it into a cli application
+- Upload to pypi